aboxofsox/optics/readme.md

 By default, Optics will check for any `.env` files in your current working directory.
 If they exist, they will be loaded.
 Within the config file, they are defined as `{{.Key_Name}}`.

 ## Proxy
-You can choose to use a proxy server to test your endpoints.
-This mostly for those who plan on using a reverse proxy in production.
-There are already inherent benefits of using a proxy server, but a lot of those benefits don't apply here since it's only used for testing purposes.
+Optionally, you can use a proxy to test things.
+This will let you sort of simulate how your API might perform if you happent use a proxy in production.

+## The Log file
+By default, every test result is stored in a single log file; `api.log` within the directory defined in `optics.toml`.

 ### Binaries
 You can find executable binaries in [releases](https://github.com/aboxofsox/optics/releases).
 I included two build scripts, one in PowerShell, the other BASH.
 If there is a specific platform you need, you can add the platform to the list like `windows/386`, or bring your own build script.
 #### Todo
 - [ ] Better response info.
-- [ ] Simple file parsing to extract URLs.
+- [ ] Multiple endpoint support.
 - [ ] Terminal table layout for response information.
 - [x] Add option to use a proxy server.